 |Finding Law Reviews||Finding Statutes||What is a Treatise?||Help for Journal Members|

 |Using the Library Catalog||Finding Legislative History||Finding a Law Dictionary||Shepardizing & KeyCite|

 The best way to find books at Hastings is with the Hastings Catalog.
 You can use the advanced search option for more complex title, author and subject searching.

 Browsing for Books:

-If you find a book that looks interesting, and you are not on campus, click on the call number to browse titles on the shelf nearby.
+If you find a book that looks interesting and you are not on campus, locate the book in our catalog, then click on the book title, and then scroll to the bottom of the screen to virtually browse the titles nearby on the shelf..
 Of course, if you are on campus, browsing the shelves is a great way to find relevant books.

 Borrow Books through Interlibrary Loan:

 Use Inter Library Loan to locate a wider selection of available books.

 Use Google Books to search a wide variety of books.
 You may have an option to view the contents of the book, but often online access is very limited.

 Locate the Journals Hastings Subscribes to in Print and Online: